New England Meteoritical Services Testing FAQ

 ** Provisional, "Sugar River" proposed name, awaiting isotope data for classification. ***Vermont, Pseudometeorite, not MetSoc accepted.

-The "where" is not as important as the "how".
+The "where" is not as important as the "how."
 Simply stated, meteorites are found by curious people.
-They notice a rock that is different than surrounding rocks or one that is oddly heavier than other rocks of similar size.
+They notice a rock that is different from surrounding rocks or oddly heavier than other rocks of similar size.
 Maybe it's a round rock sitting on the ground around fragments of layered rocks or one that's more oxidized than any others in the area.

-They may notice a rock with a shiny black exterior, or a dull black one sitting alone in a field.
-Curious people pick these up, maybe put them in their pocket and take them home.
-Some will put them on a shelf, in a draw, or just use it as a doorstop.
+They may notice a rock with a shiny black exterior or a dull black one sitting alone in a field.
+Curious people pick these up, put them in their pockets, and take them home.
+Some will put them on a shelf, in a drawer, or use them as a doorstop.

-If you're looking for meteorites, you need to be curious to find them.
+If you're looking for meteorites, then you need to be curious to find them.

 {short description of image}